-Students with orders to report for military duty must apply for a military leave of absence by completing the form available from the Associate Vice President for Retention and Academic Success or the Student Success Center staff.
+Students with orders to report for military duty must apply for a military leave of absence by completing the form available from the Associate Vice President of Academic Affairs or a designated Academic Affairs staff member.
 Military leave of absence differs from leave of absence in that a student's studies may be interrupted for a period of seven (7) years.